 More information about all of these competitions can be found through the links page.

-The Western PA ARML team was founded in 2008 by CMU professor Mor Harchol-Balter.
-She coached the team for several years, followed by Misha Lavrov, then a graudate student in the math department.
-The team has since been coached by a group of graduate and undergraduate volunteers.
-Our performance at ARML has steadily improved over the years.
-We finished 3rd in ARML's B division in 2012 and have since been climbing up the A division to 57th, 43rd, and 34th in the last three years respectively.
+The Western PA ARML team was founded in 2008 by CMU professor Mor Harchol-Balter, who coached the team for several years.
+Since then, we have been coached by a team of graudate and undergraduate students led by head coach Misha Lavrov from 2012-2017, and head coaches C.J.
+Argue and Alex Rudenko from 2017-present.
+Our performance ARML has steadily improved over the years.
+We finished 3rd in ARML's B division in 2012 and have since been climbing up the A division to 57th, 43rd, T-34th, and T-33rd in the last four years.
+In the 2018-19 year, we began running two parallel practices, and sent two teams to ARML for the first time.